jon-harper/OmniBox/docs/bom.md

 ### 1. Base - Front

-The base has a concealed, *optional* 40mm fan.
+The base has an optional 40mm fan.
 The following are needed to mount the fan:

 | Item                              | Qty | UOM | Note                                                     |
 |-----------------------------------|-----|-----|----------------------------------------------------------|
 | [40x40x10mm axial fans][6]        | 1   | ea  |                                                          |
 | M3 x 16mm machine screws          | 4   | ea	| Any length 14-16mm will work.                            |

-### 2a.
-Main Body - Front with 40mm Intake
+### 2. Main Body - Front

+There are two version of the front main body.

+#### With 40mm Intake

-This version of the front main body has a concealed, *optional* 40mm fan.
+This version of the front main body has an optional 40mm fan.
 The following are needed to mount the fan:

 | Item                              | Qty | UOM | Note                                                     |
 |-----------------------------------|-----|-----|----------------------------------------------------------|
 | [40x40x10mm axial fans][6]        | 1   | ea  |                                                          |
 | M3 x 16mm machine screws          | 4   | ea	| Any length 14-16mm will work.                            |

-### 2b.
-Main Body - Front with 60mm Intake
+#### With 60mm Intake

 This version of the front main body *requires* an externally mounted 60mm fan.